Dynamic Wisp Removal in JWST NIRCam Images: Wisp Removal

 \subsection{Colour Difference Flagging}

-When analysing large quantities of stacked and mosaicked NIRCam data, a consistent finding was that wisps, whilst present to varying degrees in all of the short-wavelength detector combinations, are \emph{never} present in the long-wavelength detectors (F250M and long-wards).
-The wisp feature and behaviour with wavelength was also noted in \cite{2023PASP..135d8001R}.
-This offers a conceptual solution to identifying wisps in a dynamic manner: if features are only present in a short-filter frame compared to a reference long-filter stacked image of similar or greater depth, then it is likely the feature is a scattered light wisp rather than an extremely blue object.
+When analysing large quantities of stacked and mosaicked NIRCam data, a consistent finding was that wisps, whilst present to varying degrees in all of the short-wavelength detector combinations, are \emph{never} present in the long-wavelength detectors (F250M and long-wards). {Wisp features, and their behaviour with wavelength, was also noted in} \cite{2023PASP..135d8001R}.
+This offers a conceptual solution to identifying wisps in a dynamic manner: if features are only present in a short-wavelength filter frame compared to a reference long-filter stacked image of similar or greater depth, then it is likely the feature is a scattered light wisp rather than an extremely blue object. {In fact, very few real objects should exist with colours in JWST filters bluer than an OB star — a moderate redshift ($0.8 < z < 2$) H$\alpha$ bright source being one of the exceptional cases \cite[e.g.\ see][]{2012MNRAS.420..878K}.}

-After some experimentation with a variety of methods, the following strategy produces consistent good quality (low residual) stacked data:
+After some experimentation with a variety of methods, the following strategy produces consistent good quality (low residual) stacked data {(note, we assume both the short-wavelength filter image we wish to fix and the long-wavelength filter reference image are at least pedestal background subtracted)}: